satellite-image-deep-learning/techniques/README.md

 * [SLRDet](https://github.com/LUCKMOONLIGHT/SLRDet) -> project based on mmdetection to reimplement RRPN and use the model Faster R-CNN OBB
 * [AxisLearning](https://github.com/RSIA-LIESMARS-WHU/AxisLearning) -> code for 2020 [paper](https://www.mdpi.com/2072-4292/12/6/908): Axis Learning for Orientated Objects Detection in Aerial Images
 * [Detection_and_Recognition_in_Remote_Sensing_Image](https://github.com/whywhs/Detection_and_Recognition_in_Remote_Sensing_Image) -> This work uses PaNet to realize Detection and Recognition in Remote Sensing Image by MXNet
+* [DrBox-v2-tensorflow](https://github.com/ZongxuPan/DrBox-v2-tensorflow) -> tensorflow implementation of DrBox-v2 which is an improved detector with rotatable boxes for target detection in remote sensing images

 #### Object detection enhanced by super resolution
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance